BigBoySong/WebDemo-python-flask/README.md

 # WebDemo-python-flask
-A small example of erotic photo browsing about python3-flask, for LAN self-Hi, need to configure MySQL, database content creation please self-built
+A small example of photo browsing about python3-flask, for LAN self-Hi, need to configure MySQL, database content creation please self-built

 example photo：